vanhoefm/dragonslayer/README.md

-This is an experimental tool to test EAP-pwd implementations for vulnerabilities.
+This is an experimental tool to test WPA3's SAE and EAP-pwd implementations for vulnerabilities.
 We also strongly recommend to perform code inspections to assure all vulnerabilities have been properly addressed.

 # Prerequisites